kecorradine/ops-docs/packaging_applications.md

 * Configuration files, configured with sane defaults.
 * A start script to start the service.

+## Application proxy

+Generally speaking, where an application is exposed to end users via a web browser Nginx should be used as a proxy for the application.
+A package containing required assets can be produced and deployed.
+This package can contain a default nginx configuration to be placed in /etc/nginx/conf.d/<pkg_name>.conf.
+The package control should _not_ restart Nginx or manage any other Nginx configuration.
+That should be done via Ansible.

+The [SNOMED Release Service web component](https://github.com/IHTSDO/snomed-release-service/tree/master/web) can serve as an example.

 ## The application user

 Priviledge seperation is used to enhance security.
 A user and group specifically for running the application is created at install time.
 This should be a system user.
 This user and group should only be able to write files in /var/opt/<app_name>.